apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 _Since v0.4.0_

 A common approach to securing traffic to your Solr cluster is to perform **TLS termination** at the Ingress and leave all traffic between Solr pods un-encrypted.
-The operator supports this paradigm for the common Solr endpoint.
+The operator supports this paradigm, to ensure all external traffic is encrypted.

 ```yaml
 kind: SolrCloud